Discover Bogotá like a local

 • Distance from airport: 4 km

-Facilities: The modern hotel has a restaurant with room service, soft drink vending machine and a gym.
+Facilities: The modern hotel has a restaurant with room service, vending machine and a gym.
 The soundproofed rooms have air conditioning and free Wi-Fi.

-Insider’s tip: The breakfast buffet opens at 6:00 a.m., but early preparations begin.
-We were allowed to grab some simple items from the buffet at 5:15am, such as croissants, jam and coffee.
+Insider’s tip: The breakfast buffet opens at 6:00 a.m., but when we were there at 5.15 a.m., we were allowed to grab some simple items from the buffet that was in preparation, such as croissants, jam and coffee.

 #6 Hilton Garden Inn Bogotá Airport